stevemu/appointment-management-system-for-driving-school/README.md

 ## Todo

-now the server use moment.utcOffset("-04:00") to return result of EDT time zone result.
+The server use moment.utcOffset("-04:00") to return result of EDT time zone result.
 This won't work for people not in EDT zone.
 Possible solution: store timezone in user object.